frasiolas/GPS-synchronization-FICOSA/README.md

 ## How to run the tool:
-1. When using the images captured by the cameras (front, right, left, and back), it's recommended to crop the images to discard the camera boundaries.
+1. Run to crop the images to discard the camera boundaries.
 `python crop.py `

 2.